You are here: Infothek - High blood pressure and mental health - Broken Heart Syndrome

 Broken Heart Syndrome - when a heart attack isn't a heart attack

-Little known is that this phenomenon really exists and is described in medicine as broken heart syndrome.
-Other terms used are stress cardiomyopathy or Takotsubo cardiomyopathy.
-The latter name comes from the clay pots used by some Asian fishermen to catch octopus.
-In Takotsubo cardiomyopathy the left ventricle changes because the heart's apex contracts only weakly or hardly at all.
-The upper part narrows and there is a bulge toward the apex, giving it a shape similar to that clay pot.
+Few people know that this phenomenon really exists and is described in medicine as broken heart syndrome.
+Other terms used are stress cardiomyopathy or takotsubo cardiomyopathy.
+The latter name comes from the clay pots used by Asian fishermen to catch octopus.
+In takotsubo cardiomyopathy the left ventricle changes shape because the heart's apex contracts only weakly or hardly at all.
+The upper part narrows and there is a bulging toward the apex, which gives it a shape similar to those pots.

 Broken-Heart-Syndrom

 Broken heart syndrome causes the same symptoms as a heart attack.
-The complaints are the same.
-You see ECG changes typical of a heart attack, but these cannot be clearly assigned to a single area of the heart.
-Blood tests also point to a heart attack.
-In about 2 percent of patients suspected of having a heart attack, doctors are surprised during the subsequent cardiac catheter examination because there is no blocked vessel, which would normally characterize a heart attack.
-An echocardiogram, however, shows a vase-shaped change of the left ventricle and an apex that barely moves.
+The complaints are identical.
+ECG changes typical of an infarct can appear, but they cannot be clearly assigned to a specific area of the heart.
+Blood tests also point toward a heart attack.
+In about 2 percent of patients with a suspected heart attack, doctors are surprised during the subsequent coronary angiogram (heart catheterization) because they do not find a blocked vessel that would explain a heart attack.
+On the heart ultrasound (echocardiogram), however, you can see a vase-shaped change of the left ventricle and an apex that hardly moves.

-But broken heart syndrome should not be taken lightly, because it can also lead to serious, sometimes life-threatening complications such as severe heart rhythm disturbances up to cardiogenic shock.
+But broken heart syndrome should not be taken lightly, because it can also lead to serious, sometimes life-threatening complications such as severe heart rhythm disturbances or even cardiogenic shock.

 What happens in broken heart syndrome?

-In most cases broken heart syndrome is preceded by an emotionally stressful event.
-The death of a loved one, the news of a serious illness, heartbreak, traumatic events like violence, natural disasters or fear for one's livelihood after job loss.
-But positive events such as a wedding, winning the lottery or similar things can also be triggers.
+In the vast majority of cases, broken heart syndrome is preceded by an emotionally stressful event.
+The death of a loved one, news of a serious illness, heartbreak, traumatic events like violence, natural disasters, or existential fear after losing a job.
+Positive events like marriage, winning the lottery, or similar surprises can also be triggers.
 In all these cases there is a massive release of stress hormones.
-Researchers suspect the origin of the disease here.
-The huge surge of stress hormones overstimulates the heart wall.
-Specifically at the beta receptors this massive attack by the usually heart-strengthening catecholamines can reverse their effect at least this was observed in studies on mice and rats.
-There may be a spasm of the heart muscle or the coronary vessels.
-This also explains the limited movement of the apex: there are particularly many beta receptors there.
-It is thought that this is a protective mechanism of the body against dangerous overstimulation of the heart by the high concentration of stress hormones.
-Primarily affected are women beyond menopause, since the protective effect of estrogen on the heart decreases with lower estrogen levels.
+Researchers suspect this as the origin of the disease.
+The overwhelming surge of stress hormones essentially overstimulates the heart wall.
+Specifically at the beta receptors, this massive attack by the usually heart-strengthening catecholamines seems to reverse their effect at least this was seen in animal studies on mice and rats.
+The heart muscle or the coronary vessels may go into spasm.
+This also explains the restricted movement of the apex: the apex has particularly many beta receptors.
+It is suspected that this is a protective mechanism of the body against dangerous overstimulation of the heart by the high concentration of stress hormones.
+Mainly postmenopausal women are affected, because the protective effect of estrogen on the heart decreases with lower estrogen levels.
 But men can also suffer from a broken heart.

-Therefore the drug treatment of broken heart syndrome differs fundamentally from that of a heart attack.
-While drugs that act via the adrenaline (adrenergic) receptor are used in a heart attack, this would have no effect or, in the worst case, exactly the opposite effect in broken heart syndrome a worsening of the condition, because the adrenaline receptor is the "damaged" part in this case.
-That is why drugs that do not act through adrenaline-like mechanisms are considered.
-In addition to medication, psychological support is important perhaps even more so.
-Coping strategies for stressful situations must be learned and the traumatic experience that led to the broken heart syndrome must be worked through.
+For this reason drug treatment for broken heart syndrome is fundamentally different from that for a heart attack.
+While drugs that act on the adrenaline receptor are used for a heart attack, these would have no effect or, in the worst case, the opposite effect in broken heart syndrome a worsening of the condition, because the adrenaline receptor is the "damaged" part in this case.
+That's why drugs that do not act through adrenaline-like mechanisms are considered.
+In addition to medication, psychological support is important even almost more important.
+Patients need to learn coping strategies for stressful situations and work through the traumatic experience that led to the broken heart syndrome.

-In most cases the heart recovers completely from broken heart syndrome.
-After one to four weeks all changes in the myocardium have usually disappeared provided the patient has survived the acute phase without complications.
+The heart heals completely in most cases of broken heart syndrome.
+After one to four weeks all changes in the myocardium have usually disappeared provided the patient survived the acute phase without complications.

-So Udo Lindenberg is wrong when he sings: "Ein Herz kann man nicht reparier'n."
+So Udo Lindenberg is wrong when he sings: "You can't fix a heart."

-A heart can be repaired, but it needs medical help sadly, a broken heart does not heal completely on its own.
+You can fix a heart, but it needs medical help unfortunately a broken heart doesn't always heal completely on its own.

 Sources: